AOL83/Remember-Me-By-Trade/README.md

 ### Known Bugs

--   On some mobile devices the nav toggle button pushes towards the the bottm of the navigation bar.t.
+-   On some mobile devices the nav toggle button pushes towards the the bottm of the navigation bar.
 -   On Microsoft Edge and Internet Explorer Browsers, the all pages have a slight bounce in the x&y axis.

+I tested the sites style consistency on the below devices:

 * iPhone 5/SE
 * iPhone 6/7/8